aroundthecode/pathfinder/pathfinder-web/README.md

 Simply open pathfinder.html with your favorite browser.

-#UI At a glance
+#UI at a glance

-This is a very quick description of different UI sections, refer to [User Guide](../docs) for more detail on how to use them.
+This is a very quick description of different UI sections, please refer to [User Guide](../docs) for more detail on how to use them.

 ![Pathfinder UI](../docs/images/pathfinder-ui-sections.png)

-1) **Filtering**: this section will allow you to filter grahp content to match you desired view
+1) **Filtering**: this section will allow you to filter graph content to match you desired view

 2) **Impact Path**: use this section to search for all nodes impacted by changes on a single artifact